jayedrashid/React-Jumpstart/README.md

     </div>
   );
 }

 export default Home;
 ```

 ---

-## Using JSON Server
+## JSON Server

 To use this useEffect hook we're going to be using it fetch some data. useEffect is a good place to fetch the data component because we know that it runs the function right here when the component first renders initially.
 Then we can use that data in our application instead of the data hard coded that we have in our state.
 Rather using a database using an api endpoint.
 Here, we're going to use the JSON Server which is gonna allow us to build a fake rest api just using a JSON file to test this out.

 In data/db.json file:

 ```sh
 {
   "blogs": [